Benefits of SMS marketing and text message marketing ROI

 Keep reading to find out why businesses should invest in SMS marketing and whether it’s right for you.

-SMS marketing: Introduction to the channel
+SMS marketing: Benefits to the channel

 For years, marketers have relied on email due to its huge user base, massive return on investment (ROI), incredible speed, stable costs, and the ability to own the relationship with customers instead of relying on third party channels or marketplaces.